idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/problem/step05.md

 -\nabla \cdot k \nabla T = 0

 This is another diffusion-type term that depends on the thermal conductivity, $k$.
-This term is implemented in the MOOSE heat conduction module as `ADHeatConduction`.
+This term is implemented in the MOOSE heat transfer module as `ADHeatConduction`.

 !---